ebu/libadm/docs/tutorial.rst

 But wait, we only added the audioObject to our document and all the elements created by :cpp:func:`adm::createSimpleObject()` are now also part of the document.
 This is because the :cpp:func:`adm::Document::add()` function automatically adds all referenced ADM elements too.
-Knowning this we can simplify our programme, while still getting the exact same output.
+Knowing this we can simplify our programme, while still getting the exact same output.
 We just add all our references first and only add the audioProgramme to the document.